-The opportunities I’ve had through both internships and research have forced me into positions where this kind of decision making is required.
+The opportunities I’ve had through both internships and research have forced me into positions where this kind of decision-making is required.
 For the last two years, I’ve worked at NYU’s Housing Office as a web developer, and if I strictly stuck to implementations of a hashmap or linked list I learned in a Data Structures course, our projects would be months behind schedule.
 These are tools, not tenets, and an inability to recognize patterns and social trends throughout the field has the potential to leave developers in the dust.
 I can speak from experience, having learned probably just as much from Stackoverflow (a website dedicated to programmers helping other programmers) as I have from a textbook.
-Sites like this don’t pay users for answering questions posed by others, and more often than not there will be three or four different propositions of what the best way to handle a problem.
-Even if confined to a cubicle, the modern developer exists in an ecosystem of Locke-ian community, where everyone pitches in with the only goal of trying to help the community and push new ideas forward.
+Sites like this don’t pay users for answering questions posed by others, and more often than not there will be three or four different propositions of what the best way is to handle a problem.
+Even if confined to a cubicle, the modern developer exists in an ecosystem of s Locke-ian community, where everyone pitches in with the only goal of trying to help the community and push new ideas forward.

 This raises the question of “what’s the point?”
 It’s great that developers can feel a sense of identity, but where can we find real gains in redistribution and modification of our own work?
-As the creator of content, when others invest time into changing my code, does that deprive me of creative authority?
+When others invest time into changing my code, does that deprive me, as the creator of content, of creative authority?
 Both companies and individual developers are forced to ask themselves the question of how much they want users to have input and control over final products.
 Stallman discusses this process extensively in Free Software, Free Society, developing an idea of elastic software, which favors building programs which can be manipulated to suit any number of different tasks rather than just doing one extremely well.
 By opening up the user base and allowing external parties to participate in the development process, programs become more robust and useful to all.

-In my development career, I’ve shipped products for NYU staff which was initially intended to simply function as a way for RAs to communicate expectations to residence, and through collaboration and giving users access to the resources we use, that application has vastly outgrown its infancy and developed into a full-time interface for Hall Directors to communicate and manage RAs as well as residents.
-This change was substantial, but also impossible without democratizing the creative process of software design.
-Had my co-workers and I not opened up our existing code to stakeholders, the scope of this application would’ve been much smaller, and its creative potential would have been substantially limited.
+In my development career, I’ve shipped products for NYU staff which were initially intended to simply function as a way for RAs to communicate expectations to residence, and through collaboration and giving users access to the resources we use, that application has vastly outgrown its original purpose and developed into a full-time interface for Hall Directors to communicate and manage RAs as well as residents.
+This change was substantial, but would have been impossible without democratizing the creative process of software design.
+Had my co-workers and I not opened up our existing code to stakeholders, the scope of this application would have been much smaller, and its creative potential would have been substantially limited.

 But is the open-source model sustainable?
 Is it even worth it to build software when the end goal is free distribution and the only compensation is some kind of karmic belief that by contributing to the community, a developer truly does make it a better place?
 These are difficult questions to answer, however the growing trend in the market favors the open-source movement, as companies like Apple, Google, and Facebook have pushed the inner workings of their projects into the public domain.
 At the moment, it seems like the reward is worth the risk, as it causes developers to want to use these technologies and see how they can expand or warp existing software into new realms.